ericabertolozzi/LunaApp/Labs/Lab6/README.txt

 and adjusting the ts file.

 Virginia Barnes
-My visualizations in Part 2 use different queries from the ones I chose in Part 1.
-This is because my dataset was limited and I wanted to create both meaningful queries and meaningful visualizations.
-The transactions and logic are the same as what is asked in the lab instructions, though.
+For this lab, I created data for the Articles collection in the luna database.
+I was also confused with how to have the csv file download to the user's computer in the browser, so I used res.download(csv) to download the csv file that is created in the code earlier.
+I tried to have two buttons on my main page, where clicking a button would show you the prospective ETL's csv and visualization.
+I could not get the buttons to redirect, though.
+I do not understand where the file goes after calling res.download, since I did not figure out a way to set a path for every user's computer Downloads folder.

 Simran Nambiar simrannambiar
 I created a csv file of different users and whether or not they had certain symptoms while menstruating.
 I then used R to analyze the data to make 2 graphs.
 One showed the number of women who got cramps while menstruating, and the other showed headaches.
 Both showed that they got a lot, so now we can add more articles and products to their respective pages to help them with that.
 I had trouble trying to come up with how to make my csv file because I wasn't sure which was necessary information and which wasn't for what information I was trying to portrey.

 - Lauren McAlarney (@mcalal)
 I had to use the command "npm install --save-dev @angular-devkit/build-angular" after step 3 to make this lab work.